How to install Node.js environment

 The community has solutions such as nvm, n, etc. We recommend cross-platform [nvs](https:/ /github.com/jasongin/nvs).

-Friendly reminder: both Node 6.x and 8.x will end LTS support this year. please upgrade to 10.x as soon as possible. https://github.com/nodejs/Release
+Friendly reminder: both Node 12.x and 14.x run into EOL. please upgrade to 16 or 18 as soon as possible. https://github.com/nodejs/Release

 PS:nvs is generally only used for local development.
 For more information, see Popular text: What should I do if O & M does not upgrade the Node version?